Unveiling Encoder-Free Vision-Language Models: Experiments

 \textbf{Stage 1: LLM-guided pre-aligning stage does count for efficient training.} In \Cref{tab:training_procedure}, we display the influence of our training strategies, including pre-training and supervised fine-tuning stages.
 We discover that (1) without LLM-guided pre-aligning between vision and language in Stage 1, the entire pre-training process becomes unstable and suffers from sudden collapse.
 This results in an unusual situation where performance rapidly decreases as data volume increases beyond a certain point, as shown in~\Cref{fig:Training_loss}.
 We assume that the randomly initialized PEL introduces significant noise and negative interference into network optimization for severely turning LLM into VLM, exacerbated by accumulation problems.
 Hence, Stage 1 stabilizes the training process and seamlessly transitions into Stage 2, emphasizing its indispensable role in efficient training to construct an encoder-free VLM.
 This stage prevents collapses and expedites convergence, guaranteeing a smooth and robust training route.
 (2) Increasing image resolutions and incorporating diverse instruction data in Stage 3 bring extreme performance gains after obtaining a well-aligned state across modalities in Stage 1-2.
 The high-resolution property greatly enhances fine-grained visual recognition, particularly for charts, tables, OCR information, and high-definition samples.
 Moreover, due to the extensive pre-training data, there is a pressing need for more supervised fine-tuning data to improve inherent linguistic proficiency, commonsense knowledge, and instruction-following patterns forgotten by EVE.
+(3) Training VLMs from scratch in~\Cref{fig:Training_loss} often leads to instability and poses significant challenges for model optimization.
+Therefore, LLMs serve as an effective initialization for developing VLMs.

 \textbf{Merging patch features across layers outperforms the last layer output.} \Cref{fig:PAL_factor} illustrates the impact of varying interval factors for selecting cross-layer features in PAL.
 Optimal performance emerges when the interval factor is set to 4, yielding peak scores across VQA-v2, GQA, and SEED benchmarks.
 Our findings solidify the superiority of multi-layer aggregation over singularly relying on the last layer output.
 That is because a competitive interplay unfolds within the dynamic mapping space between vision and text, resulting in projection coupling and mutual interference within the last layer of LLM.
 Furthermore, hierarchical integration for vision features empowers multi-level representations, facilitating adaptive alignments with abundant characteristics from the vision encoder.